izikeros/blog/content/posts/notes/lean_startup_criticism.md

 ---
-Title: Criticism of the Lean Startup
-Slug: criticism-of-the-lean-startup
+Category: note
 Date: 2023-09-04
 Modified: 2023-11-07
+Slug: criticism-of-the-lean-startup
 Status: published
+Summary: The Lean Startup method remains valuable but faces criticisms such as oversimplification, overemphasis on MVPs, bias towards tech startups, market saturation, and challenges in applying it across different industries.
+Readers will learn about these critiques and the evolving nature of startup methodologies.
+ai_summary: true
+Title: Criticism of the Lean Startup
 tags:
   - lean
   - lean-startup
   - methodology
   - startup
-Category: note
 prompt: Is the Lean Startup method still valid today?
 What is the main criticism of this method regarding the current situation?
 ---
 X::[[lean_startup]]
 X::[[product_led_growth]]
 X::[[growth_hacking]]